kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 *   A message (ie "Game Over" or "Get Ready!")
 *   A "Start" button to begin the game

-Create the following children fo the `HUD` node:
+Create the following children of the `HUD` node:

 *   `ScoreLabel (Label)`
 *   `Message (Label)`